-- 38. Abeona has purchased a standard household policy.
-What items are usually insured under the terms of the policy? - A. Items owned by the insured only. - B. Items owned by the insured or any member of the family normally living with the insured. - C. Items owned by the insured or any member of the family who regularly visits. - D. Items owned by the insured, members of the family or any of their friends who visits. - 39.
-The liability section of a contents policy mainly insures the policyholder as the - A. landlord. - B. occupier. - C. owner. - D. tenant. - 40.
-Insurers wish to obtain a correct sum insured for a high net worth property.
-What method would they most likely use? - A. Check other similar properties on their policies. - B. Request a loss assessor to calculate the sum insured. - C. Request a surveyor to visit the property. - D. View current house prices for this area. - 41.
-In the event of a valid claim for fire damage to a one-year-old carpet, a policy of indemnity will provide a settlement that will be an amount equal to the - A. cost of a new replacement item with a deduction for wear and tear. - B. full cost of a new replacement item. - C. full original purchase price. - D. original purchase price with a deduction for wear and tear. - 42.
-Under a household insurance policy, what must have taken place during the policy period for a claim to be valid? - A. The loss must have occurred. - B. The loss must have been notified. - C. The claim form must have been completed. - D. The claim must have been accepted. - 43.
-Which database allows insurers to access data and information on household insurance claims to help combat fraud? - A. Art Loss Register. - B. Claims and Underwriting Exchange. - C. Insurance Fraud Register. - D. MIAFTR
+- 42. What is usually the maximum number of consecutive days that a home can be unoccupied before an unoccupancy clause comes into operation?

+- A. 45 days.

+- B. 60 days.

+- C. 75 days.

+- D. 90 days.

+- 43. Abeona has purchased a standard household policy.
+What items are usually insured under the terms of the policy?

+- A. Items owned by the insured only.

+- B. Items owned by the insured or any member of the family normally living with the insured.

+- C. Items owned by the insured or any member of the family who regularly visits.

+- D. Items owned by the insured, members of the family or any of their friends who visits.

+- 44. In the event of a valid claim for fire damage to a one-year-old carpet, a policy of indemnity will provide a settlement amount equal to the

+- A. cost of a new replacement item with a deduction for wear and tear.

+- B. full cost of a new replacement item.

+- C. full original purchase price.

+- D. original purchase price with a deduction for wear and tear.

-- 44. When a potential claim arises under a household insurance policy, the onus of proof that an insured peril occurred falls on the
+- 45. When a potential claim arises under a household insurance policy, the onus of proof that an insured peril occurred falls on the

 - A. broker.

 - B. insured.

 - C. insurer.

 - D. loss adjuster.

-- 45. What is the main objective of the Insurance Fraud Bureau?
+- 46. What is the main objective of the Insurance Fraud Bureau?

 - A. To analyse fraud data.

 - B. To detect fraudulent claims.

 - C. To notify relevant authorities.

 - D. To share relevant information.

-- 46. Under a household contents insurance policy, an insurer will normally deduct an amount such as £50 from most claims.
-What is the technical term for such a deduction?

-- A. A discount.

-- B. An excess.

-- C. A franchise.

-- D. A penalty.

 - 47. The arbitration clause deals with disagreements when the dispute is regarding the

 - A. interpretation of a policy wording.

 - B. time taken to settle a claim.

 - C. value of an insurance claim.

 - D. way in which a complaint has been handled.

 - 48. When an insured disputes the handling of a claim by an insurer, whom should he approach if he is NOT satisfied with the insurer's final response?

 - A. An arbitrator.

 - B. The Association of British Insurers.

 - C. The Financial Ombudsman Service.

 - D. A loss assessor.

 - 49. For a theft claim to be paid under a household insurance policy, what must the insured always do?

 - A. Complete a claim form.

 - B. Obtain written estimates.

 - C. Report the theft to the police.

 - D. Supply original receipts.

+- 50. When must insurance companies comply with the Insurance Conduct of Business sourcebook (ICOBS)?

+- A. Alterations and renewals only.

+- B. Alterations, renewals and new business.

+- C. New business only.

+- D. New business and renewals only.